 When you first started to feel ill and visited the doctors, up until the day that you were misdiagnosed, or poorly assisted in the healthcare system, can be a lengthy time frame.
 Sometimes the entire ordeal can take longer than a year or two.

 This is why keeping a journal will help you rehash the experience with more clarity and precision.
 Evidence is key, so if you can pinpoint what went wrong with accuracy, you will have a greater chance of winning your case.
+Find a dental expert witness to study your case and present their evidence on the malpractice.

 At the end of the day, no amount of money will be enough to compensate for the stress, pain, and anxiety that is caused by medical malpractice.
 Nevertheless, you, as a victim, are in your right to claim for your expenses and for the burden the malpractice has caused you.
+Get a medical malpractice insurance to protect yourself.